Tampere-University-Urban-Physics/fundamentals-of-gis/Content/3_Exercise.md

 		- Note: The education and income fields’ total number fields have the population 18 years old and older (can you think of why?), but the totals for household and unemployment fields use different metrics: Total number of households and total number of available workforces.
 		- Before tampering with the original grid file, you should save it as a new file, so you have a clean backup to fall back on.

 3. When you’ve reclassified the proportions to the quartiles, you can join the layers using the id_nro field.
+Joining the layers means that you combine data from different layers.
+The layers to be joined need to have an attribute that is shared (here id_nro field), which is used as the spatial relationship of the layers.
 	- You can select which fields to join, so you don’t have to join all the fields, just the reclassified fields for rented dwellings and unemployment.